-Alfred University recognizes that there are many good reasons why a student may want to temporarily interrupt his/her education.
-Therefore the University has established a leave of absence policy (AU 603) that assures a student the right to continue his/her education following a specified leave period.
+Alfred University recognizes that there are many good reasons why a student may want to temporarily interrupt their education.
+Therefore, the University has established a leave of absence policy (AU 603) that assures a student the right to continue his/her education following a specified leave period.
 The following principles govern the leave of absence policy: